How it works

 A bill that explains itself.

-Fees are tied to delivered classes, not the calendar — and because the cycle is visible, the amount makes its own case.
+Fees are tied to delivered classes, not the calendar.
+The cycle is visible, so the amount makes its own case.

 01